Stavrovouni Monastery: History

 Stavrovouni is the earliest documented monastery on the island.
 The oldest written reference dates from the Byzantine period, and it proves that Stavrovouni had been an important religious centre since the 4th century.
-The relevant information can be found in the memoirs of a Russian traveler, Abbot Daniel, who stayed on Cyprus in 1106.
-He recorded that the Holy Cross was located on Mount Olympus with the objective of "warding off evil spirits and curing any illness", and he noted, "This cross is like a meteorite, it is not supported in the ground, because the Holy Ghost holds it in the empty space.
+The relevant information can be found in the memoirs of a Rus' traveler, Abbot Daniel, who stayed on Cyprus in 1106.
+He recorded that the True Cross was located on Mount Olympus with the objective of "warding off evil spirits and curing any illness", and he noted, "This cross is like a meteorite, it is not supported in the ground, because the Holy Ghost holds it in the empty space.
 I, unworthy man, knelt down before this holy, mysterious object and have seen with my own, sinful eyes the inherent holy grace present in this place."

 After its foundation, Stavrovouni was occupied by Orthodox monks living according to the rule of St. Basil.
 We obtain further historical information from Western visitors to Cyprus in the 13th century.
 Willibrandi de Oldenburg, for example, visited Stavrovouni in 1211 and wrote, "The cross of the Good Thief is on the highest mountain in Cyprus" – which was incorrect, as Stavrovouni is not as high as the Troodos peak.
 Ludolph von Suchen noted in 1305, "The mountain is like the Mount Tabor on which the Benedictine monks live.
 From its peak one can see the Lebanon."
 This is true, but the weather must be very clear in order to verify this.

 In its long history, Stavrovouni went through times of great poverty and hardship caused by the numerous invasions by foreigners on the island.
-Nowadays, the Holy Cross is no longer there and nobody knows what has happened to it.
-In 1598, the Bohemian nobleman Krystof Harant noted, "Nobody knows what the Turks have done with the Holy Cross."
+Nowadays, the True Cross is no longer there and nobody knows what has happened to it.
+In 1598, the Bohemian nobleman Krystof Harant noted, "Nobody knows what the Turks have done with the True Cross."
 The walls, the church, the iconostasis, and the monks' cells in Stavrovouni were almost completely destroyed during a great fire in 1888.
-The only relic which has been preserved down to the present is a silver cross in which a minute piece of the Holy Cross is inserted, the only major reliquary which is still kept in Stavrovouni.
+The only relic which has been preserved down to the present is a silver cross in which a minute piece of the True Cross is inserted, the only major reliquary which is still kept in Stavrovouni.